Free tuition in 3 easy steps!

 The Community College Opportunity Grant is available for eligible students enrolled in the county college that serves the student’s county of residence.

 The only exception in which students are eligible for Community College Opportunity Grant awards at a county college that does not serve their county of residence is when students had already been enrolled and approved to attend an out-of-county program for the Spring of 2020.
 Students must have provided OCC with a letter from the New Jersey county college serving their county of residence stating that the college in their county did not offer the curriculum that the student chose to study, or that the institution could not admit the students into the desired program of study due to lack of available space, which was expected to exist for at least one academic year.
 If students meet this standard for exception, the Community College Opportunity Grant amount awarded to these students will be computed as though the students were residents of the county served by that college.

 Students are considered eligible for State financial aid, including the Community College Opportunity Grant, provided they meet the college’s published definition of part-time to full-time enrollment in accordance with N.J.A.C.
 9A:9- 2.10 Verification of Enrollment and Academic Performance.

 Tuition Aid Grant (TAG) recipients who are required to enroll in remedial, bilingual, and/or developmental courses to increase the probability of success in college-level work may not be receiving credit toward a degree for these courses.
 These students are, however, considered eligible for TAG and Community College Opportunity Grant if they meet Ocean County College’s definition of part-time or full-time enrollment.

 OCC will notify students of their eligibility as part of the financial award information.
 The notifications will include the amounts of the grant.

-The Community College Opportunity Grant program at Ocean County College will begin in the spring 2019 semester.
+The Community College Opportunity Grant program at Ocean County College begins in the Fall 2019 semester.

 Students who have already earned a bachelor’s or associate’s degree are not eligible for the Community College Opportunity Grant.